 Gameplay as a Service

 The advent of games that are provided as a service – rather than as discrete releases with optional additional updates – is still fairly recent.
 Many players were indoctrinated in a world where games and their rules were unchanging.
+Look into how to get free robux the community there is becoming more and more popular.
 When you purchase a console game on disk, you are guaranteed a certain experience.
 And before video games reached critical mass, this same model applied to board games.

 Now, imagine a world where you launch Super Mario Brothers only to find that the rules have changed – but no one explains to you what the rules are.
 You can’t stomp on Goombas to kill them any more, and suddenly you can’t get past the first level.
 How would you feel?
 How long would you continue to play unless someone came up to you and explained that Goombas can only be stomped if you land dead center on their heads?